brpandey/hangman/README.md

 Hangman -->
 https://en.wikipedia.org/wiki/Hangman_(game)

-To see inner game play details go to config/config.exs and change logger :warn to :debug and rebuild mix compile then mix escript.build or do a release build or to suppress details do vice versa
+To see inner game play details go to config/config.exs and change logger :info to :debug and rebuild mix compile then mix escript.build or do a release build or to suppress details do vice versa

 NOTES:

 The web mode is able to play parallel games using all CPU cores

 The hangman game handles word not in dictionary cases.
-Player.Worker crashes and is restart to resume where it left off.
+Current procedure is the Player.Worker crashes and is restarted to resume where it left off.

 Currently the IO will ocassionally double buffer